A Quote – ‘What is Faith?’

-'Biblical faith is never a matter of believing impossible things.
-It is responding to a God-given vision...
-Faith means 'seeing' the world in a particular way, from an angle God has shown us.' (from 'The Bible for Everyday Life, consulting editor, George Carey, Archbishop of Canterbury)
+‘Biblical faith is never a matter of believing impossible things.
+It is responding to a God-given vision… Faith means ‘seeing’ the world in a particular way, from an angle God has shown us.’ (from ‘The Bible for Everyday Life, page 312)

 James 1.5-8 says that if we ask God for wisdom we should not doubt what God tells us.
-(Sometimes it's hard to know what God has said I know, but this is another matter!
-We can check it by lining it up wit the Word of God, asking other Christians etc.) We must try hard not to be indecisive - this messes with our head.
-Sometimes we just have to make a choice, go with it and stick with it.
+(Sometimes it’s hard to know what God has said I know, but this is another matter!)

-2. Faith is NOT about believing only when things are OK or when we 'understand'
+2. Faith is NOT about believing only when things are OK or only when we ‘understand’

 In 1 Kings 17.17-24, Elijah raised a boy from the dead by faith.
 Even when this boy had died in the same house where Elijah was staying and his mother was understandably stressed out at Elijah, he responded in faith and the boy was raised from the dead.